da-yauhenzadziarkouski/wai-tabs/README.md

       })
     },
     /**
-     * Fires when focused on a tab, but only if used
+     * Fires when focused on a tab, but only if keyboard
-     * keyboard keys such as arrows, Home, End
+     * keys such as arrows, Home, End were used
      */
     onTabKeyFocus(index, event) {
       console.log(`The tab #${index + 1} is in focus!`, event.type);